Owen-Larimer/NBA-2023-24-Season-Shot-Chart/README.md

 ### Data Sources

 NBA shot data: The primary dataset used in this project is one of my own making, the "NBA_2023_24_shot_data.xlsx" file, containing a row for each player who played during the season, and their **FGM** (Field Goal Makes), **FGA** (Field Goal Attempts), and **FG%** (Field Goal Percentage) from 6 different areas on the court.
 - This data was obtained from the official NBA site [https://www.nba.com/stats](https://www.nba.com/stats).
-API's exist to pull such data from years past and real time, and for those looking to automate projects like this or get cleaner data, that's what I would do; however, it was simple enough for my needs to just extract the data from their page into excel and then practice cleaning it myself.
+API's exist to pull such data from years past and real time, and for those looking to automate projects like this or get cleaner data for a multitude of statistics, that's what I would do; however, it was simple enough for my needs to just extract the data from their page into excel and then practice cleaning it myself.

 ### Tools

 - Excel - Initialized Dataset; Some Cleaning
 - Jupyter Notebook (Python and Pandas) - Major Cleaning; Some Analysis and Visualization
-- Tableau - Visualization and Interactables
+- Tableau - Heavy Visualization and Interactables

 ### Data Cleaning/Preparation Phase